mulderp/mulderp.github.com/_posts/2013-01-26-what-is-modular-architecture.md

 tags: MVC JavaScript Ruby Mobile
 ---

-In order to help application designers to make decisions, programmers talk about applying "patterns" or using a "pattern language".
-Patterns give some heuristics, whether a system composition makes sense, or will be risky in the future.
 A number of patterns are driven by making systems modular, a concept that I read in [Object-Oriented-Sofatware Construction](http://en.wikipedia.org/wiki/Object-Oriented_Software_Construction) some years ago.
 Modular code (and data) should be easier to re-use, and allows to extend and adapt ideas where needed.

-One of the most important pattern in a web application is called Model-View-Controller (MVC).
+Modules are abstractions to make software easier to write and to maintain, and ane of the most important pattern in application that faces users is called Model-View-Controller (MVC).
 A nice background discussion by Trygve Reenskaug (who discovered the MVC pattern in the 1970ies) can be found [here](https://groups.google.com/group/object-composition/msg/b9366f3bc78a33f8), I will use the following definitions for MVC:

 * Model: All data items are representations of the real things; they make up the Model.
 * View: A View is componenent that transforms a model into something visible.
 A View is both input and output.
 A View is also a filter showing the interesting parts only [to a user].